shafr/shafr.github.io/_audio_books/black/002-black-is-back.md

 This one is better then the previous.
 Rappers & music industry, more (funnier) jokes, another meeting with Barista.
-Vodoo stuff, unpleasant neiborhoods, shooting.
+Voodoo stuff, unpleasant neighborhoods, shooting.

 # Quotes: